metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 - ``radial_scaling`` hyperparameters: These hyperparameters control the radial scaling of the SOAP descriptor.
 In general, the default values should work well, but they might need to be adjusted for specific datasets.
+- ``loss_weights``: This controls the weighting of different contributions to the loss (e.g., energy, forces, virial, etc.).
+The default values work well for most datasets, but they might need to be adjusted.
 - ``layernorm``: Whether to use layer normalization before the neural network.
 Setting this hyperparameter to ``false`` will lead to slower convergence of training, but might lead to better generalization outside of the training set distribution.